A visit to the sweet hamlet of Borghetto in the Lake Garda region of Northern Italy (updated 2023)

 The township is attractive and just blends in naturally to the environment and the river which cuts the hamlet in half is a wonderful area to walk along the river banks and watch locals occasionally feed the wildlife in the area.

+Borghetto is one of the best small towns in Italy that really has a wonderful sense of place to explore and photograph.
 I just love peeking at portals and store windows and looking for specialty foods or unique gifts to take home as souvenirs.
 Even taking photographs is my own favorite souvenir, so I love to capture all the beautiful elements that give these villages an identity.
 We are starting to get hungry and investigate all the local restaurants to check out the specialties of the day and fortunately we have a dining spot already arranged in a local trattoria close by, just in time for a long Italian lunch experience.

 New friends looking for a tasty treat